 TV studios cost millions of dollars and TV presenters get the best clothing and grooming etc. While that may be the case, you can achieve many of the same outcomes, with little cost and some simple tricks.

 If you could improve your image would you try?
 Then again, not all work-from-home roles require the razzle-dazzle suggested above – it depends on the nature of your work and your audience.

 Clear video and audio and good connectivity are also important.
 There’s nothing worse than an echo-y room, with scratchy audio and a pixilated screen image.
 Clear communication is about ensuring the message is delivered well, with impact and clearly understood.

-Tips to improve your presentability and communication are explored in two wofome categories; IMAGE and TECHNOLOGY.
+Tips to improve your presentability and communication are explored in two blog topic areas; Image and Technology.
 A perfect image will be wasted if the technology is not up to scratch – and visa-versa.

 In this post, we are focusing on your image.
-You should also visit our technology category for a fuller picture (no pun intended).
+You should also visit our technology blog topic for additional tips.

 Ideas for good image and presentability

-Here are some of the things our IMAGE category intends to explore further:
+Here are some of the things our Image topic intends to explore further:

 Fit for purpose – planning your image, based on your role or what you are trying to present to the outside world.

 Employer minimum standards – if you are working for an employer, do they expect any minimum visual, audio or presentability standards?
 Do you need to wear a uniform?